yugr/Lalambda/21/talk.md

 # Disclaimer

+* A big picture overview without delving into details of particular checkers or technologies
+* Engineering focus
 * C/C++-focused (although ideas are generally applicable)
-* Gives big picture overview without delving into details

 ---